 a needle in a haystack

-- Something that is almost impossible to find because it is hidden among so many other things.Example sentences
+- Something that is almost impossible to find because it is hidden among so many other things: locating these fish can be like finding the proverbial needle in the haystackMore example sentences

 - However, that would be nearly as impossible as finding a needle in a haystack.